Access

 ride-hailing

-DiDi
+DiDi (滴滴)

 There are sooo many ways to hail a car (even on map applications, as mentioned above) but to keep things simple (unless you want to challenge yourself), DiDi is the way to go and often affordable enough as a top choice over public transport.

-Didi is available as a “mini-app” both within WeChat and Alipay, but you can download it separately as well.
+DiDi is available as a “mini-app” both within WeChat and Alipay, but you can download it separately as well.

 How-to

-1. Enter the Didi mini-app via WeChat or Alipay.
+1. Enter the DiDi mini-app via WeChat or Alipay.

 3. You can now hail a car!
 It’s very intuitive, but make sure to enter clear addresses for both the starting and ending points rather than relying on the pinned location, especially if there’s a language barrier.